inkyblackness/ss-specs/archives/mapInformation.md

 ### Texture map

-This chunk is a list of int16 texture identifier in chunk ```L07``` with a fixed length of 108 bytes.
+This resource is a list of int16 texture identifier in resource ```L07``` with a fixed length of 108 bytes.
 The ```Texture Info``` fields in the tile map refer to these identifier.
-Although the field for wall textures would allow for 64 textures, the chunk can only hold up to 54 textures.
+Although the field for wall textures would allow for 64 textures, the resource can only hold up to 54 textures.
 The first 32 textures can be used for floor/ceiling as well.

 > The engine caches these textures when reloading a savegame with the same level.